GabrDeme/PPDS-2024/README.md

 Welcome to the repository for the **Python Programming for Data Science Course**!

-This Python course for Data Science provides an introduction to using Python for data analysis and manipulation.
-It involves extracting insights from data through statistical techniques, visualization, and machine learning, with Python being one of the most popular languages for this purpose.
+This course introduces Python programming tailored for data analysis, exploration, and predictive modeling, covering statistical techniques, data visualization, and machine learning methods.
+Python is used to extract insights from data, making it one of the most popular languages in Data Science.

 ## Course Content